smiles724/PeptideDesign/README.md

 ## Training
-The command to run co-design training is the following,
+The command to run the co-design training is the following,
 ```bash
 # pretrain
 python -W ignore dflow/experiments/train_se3_flows.py -cn pdb_codesign